jlesner/jlesner.github.io/_pages/projects.md

       </div>
       <p>
       <!-- The pilot study is complete.  -->
-      Under the guidance of <a href="https://ml.ucsb.edu/people/faculty/misha-sra" target="_blank">Dr. Misha Sra</a>, we are recruiting participants for a full study aimed at publication.
+      Under the guidance of <a href="https://ml.ucsb.edu/people/faculty/misha-sra" target="_blank">Dr. Misha Sra</a>, we are recruiting more participants for a full study aimed at publication.
       </p>
     </div>
   </div>